rivancic/gradle/task/file-tasks-assignment/README.md

 ### Tips

-- To be able to investigate definition of written gradle scripts in INTELLIJ IDEA be sure you have gradlewrapper with all sources
+- In IntelliJ IDEA you can use gradlewrapper shipped with all sources to investigate classes and methods used in build.gradle script
 - doLast to specify a Gradle action
 - you can help yourself with logger instance
 - You can read gradle project properties from project.ext